randallard/progressive-engagement/README.md

 A lightweight game system designed for progressive user engagement.
 Players can start immediately with minimal commitment and choose their preferred way to preserve progress later.
 [Connecting to people](docs/connecting-to-people.md) will be just as easy.

-Premium memberships add cloud storage.
+Basically, free plan gets browser storage of game data and friends data, Premium memberships add cloud storage.

 ## Features